Ssomar-Developement/SCore-Documentation/docs/score/library_tools/data_access/database_access.md

 :::info
 ## How to provide Query Class methods the Connection object?
 In order to be able to pass the Connection object to the methods, use `Database.getInstance().connect()`

+<b>BUT MAKE SURE TO WRAP THIS METHOD CALL IN AN ASYNC RUNNABLE OR ELSE IT WILL HAVE MS COMPLICATIONS IN THE MAIN THREAD</b>
 :::